-We aim to provide all our pupils/students with the opportunity to succeed, and to reach the highest level of personal achievement.
+We aim to provide all our learners with the opportunity to succeed, and to reach the highest level of personal achievement.
 To do this, we:

-- use contextual data to improve the ways in which we provide support to individuals and groups of pupils/students; - monitor achievement data according to the various protected characteristics and action any gaps; - take account of the achievement of all pupils/students when planning for future learning and setting challenging targets; - ensure equality of access for all pupils/students and prepare them for life in a diverse society; - use materials that reflect the diversity of the school, population and local community in terms of the various protected characteristics, without stereotyping; - promote attitudes and values that will challenge racist and other discriminatory behaviour or prejudice; - provide opportunities for pupils/students to appreciate their own culture and celebrate the diversity of other cultures; - seek to involve all parents/carers in supporting their child's education; - encouraging classroom discussion of equality issues which reflect on social stereotypes, expectations and the impact on learning; - including teaching and classroom-based approaches appropriate for the whole school population, which are inclusive and reflective of our pupils/students
+• use contextual data to improve the ways in which we provide support to individuals and groups of learners;

+• monitor achievement data according to the various protected characteristics and action any gaps;

+• take account of the achievement of all learners when planning for future learning and setting challenging targets;

+• ensure equality of access for all learners and prepare them for life in a diverse society;

+• use materials that reflect the diversity of the school, population and local community in terms of the various protected characteristics, without stereotyping;

+• promote attitudes and values that will challenge racist and other discriminatory behaviour or prejudice;

+• provide opportunities for learners to appreciate their own culture and celebrate the diversity of other cultures;

+• seek to involve all parents/carers in supporting their child's education;

+• encouraging classroom discussion of equality issues which reflect on social stereotypes, expectations and the impact on learning;

+• including teaching and classroom-based approaches appropriate for the whole school population, which are inclusive and reflective of our learners.